BiggerPockets/patterns/_patterns/use-null-object-pattern-to-implement-guest-users.md

 Calling any method on `nil` results in a crash.

+New engineers must learn that `current_user` can be `nil`.

-So engineers must remember to use the safe navigator or use an `if current_user` guard clause around any code that uses `current_user`.
+Engineers must also remember to use the safe navigator or `if current_user` guard clause around any code that calls methods on `current_user`.

 The design doesn't help us spot or prevent mistakes.

 **2. Difficult to reason about**

-Because of the hacks above, logged out behaviour is difficult to reason about.
+Logged out behaviour is difficult to reason about because the logic is spread throughout the app in the `if` statements and safe navigators.

 There's no place in the code we can see how a guest user should behave.

 **3. Lack of consistency**

-We have methods to query about every aspect of a user - `#admin?`, `#moderator?` etc .
+We have methods to query permission levels of a user - `#admin?`, `#moderator?` etc.

-When it comes to what should be a simple `#guest?` method, we instead have to do hacky `if` statements like `if current_user`.
+Instead of using `#guest?`, we need to rely on `if` statements as mentioned above.

 Every `if` results in an increase in cyclomatic complexity and an extra thing to test for.

 **4. Increases complexity**

-We need to do tricks like this:
+When tracking, we have `user_id` and `anonymous_id` as two separate objects.

+So we need code such as:

 ```ruby
 def user_id_or_anonymous_id